13 Best Campgrounds near Mount Rushmore, SD

 Address: 13329 U.S. 16A, Custer, South Dakota

-Elk Mountain Campground tends to remain quieter than surrounding spots in the Black Hills, making it a popular spot for those who like to lose themselves in the natural scene.
-Besides lending immediate access to the many guided tours of Wind Cave, Elk Mountain Campground sits within an hour of some of the Black Hills' best attractions, including Custer State Park, the city of Hot Springs, and the Mount Rushmore National Memorial.
+Elk Mountain Campground tends to remain quieter than surrounding spots in the Black Hills, making it popular for those who like to lose themselves in the natural scene.
+A real appeal of the campground, besides its quieter surroundings, is the immediate access to the daily guided tours.

-Popular among the hikers and bikers of the Black Hills area, the Oreville Campground is operated by the US Forest Service and provides 26 campsites able to accommodate tents, trailers, and RVs.
-Only ten minutes away from Mount Rushmore, Oreville Campground also allows access to other area attractions, including the Crazy Horse Memorial and Jewel Cave National Monument, the third largest cave in the world.
-Oreville Campground provides vault toilets and potable water for all overnight users, and thanks to its key location in the Black Hills and spacious woodland campsites, the campground tends to stay busy throughout the extended summer months.
+Oreville Campground also provides vault toilets and potable water for all overnight users.
+Thanks to its key location in the Black Hills and its spacious woodland campsites, the campground tends to stay busy throughout the extended summer months.

 Address: 24462 US-385, Custer, South Dakota